abdelaal251/CandidateHub/README.md

    - It is assumed that the email provided for each candidate is unique and is used as the primary key for identification.

 - **API Endpoint:**
-   - The API is designed with a single endpoint for create and update operations based on the email provided in the request.
+   - The API is designed with a single endpoint for creating and updating operations based on the email provided in the request.

 # Deliverables list